-Wular Lake in Bandipora district in Jammu and Kashmir is the largest fresh water lake in India.
-Jhelum River feeds this lake.
-The size of the lake varies according to seasons; from 30 square kilometers to 260 square kilometers (or from 12 sq. miles to 100 sq. miles).
-This lake was known by name “Mahapadamsar ” in ancient times.
+Wular Lake in the Bandipora district of Jammu and Kashmir is one of the largest freshwater lakes in India, and the Jhelum River feeds this lake.
+The lake’s size varies according to season, from 30 square kilometers to 260 square kilometers (or from 12 sq. miles to 100 sq. miles).
+This lake was known by the name “Mahapadamsar ” in ancient times.

-The Jhulam river feeds the lake.
-The Jhulam river flows into the lake at around 40 kilometers down from Srinagar city.
-The Jullam river flows out of the lake at the southern part of the lake in Sopur, at around 35 kilometers North – West of Srinagar.
-Sopur is at around 16 kilometers South – West of Baramulla city.
+The Jhulam river flows into the Lake around 40 kilometers from Srinagar city.
+The Jullam River flows out of the Lake at the southern part of the Lake in Sopur, approximately 35 kilometers northwest of Srinagar.
+Sopur is around 16 kilometers southwest of Baramulla city.
 National Highway, NH 1, connects Sopur with Srinagar.

-Government of India jointly with Jammu & Kashmir Tourism department and Kerala State Tourism department have recently introduced water ski and water sports along with boating facilities in the Lake.
+The government of India, jointly with the Jammu & Kashmir Tourism Department and the Kerala State Tourism Department, has recently introduced water skiing and water sports along with boating facilities in the Lake.

-There was an artificial island in the middle of the lake built in the 14th century.
-Later on, this island has joined with the lake shores due to slitting and is a picnic spot now.
+An artificial island in the middle of the Lake was built in the 14th century.
+Later, this island joined with the lake shores due to slitting and is a picnic spot.

-The Tulbul Project, (work was started in 1984) is a barrage (partly constructed by India) at the mouth of Wular Lake.
-Tulbul Project was planned to control the flow of water into the the Jhulam river to maintain the required water level, mainly for navigational purpose (boating).
-The project work was suspended in 1987 due to objection from Pakistan on grounds of violation of the 1960 Indus Waters Treaty.
+The Tulbul Project, for which the work started in 1984, is a barrage (partly constructed by India) at the mouth of Wular Lake.
+The Tulbul Project was planned to control water flow into the Jhulam River to maintain the required water level, mainly for navigation (boating).
+The project work was suspended in 1987 due to objection from Pakistan on violation of the 1960 Indus Waters Treaty.

-What is the Ideal Time to Visit Wular Lake, the Largest Fresh Water Lake in India?
+What is the Ideal Time to Visit Wular Lake?

-Wular lake is known for dangerous winds and waves!
-Tourism is at its peak during the months of June, July and August and these months are considered as the ideal time to visit the Wular lake.
+Wular Lake is known for dangerous winds and waves!
+Tourism peaks during June, July, and August; these months are the ideal time to visit Wular Lake.